GildasEdraE/GildasEdraE/README.md

-# Introduce
+# About Me
 Hello Everyone, I'm Rea Lux(-Null-), I'm Only a Student now.
-I don't know why all of my Friends are think I'm is Quiet Type🗿, but If You ask "Are you an Introvert", I'm Gonna Say "Yes, I'm".
+That's it.
+Yeahh,
+> Just a Person who is always interested in something but with 90% laziness

 # Discord
 In Discord, I'm the Staff in Lucid Theme Server, but yk I'm just a introvert guy